-Process engineers are fortunate if a solid material is “well behaved,” meaning the powders wet out and disperse readily.
+Process engineers are fortunate if solid material is “well behaved,” meaning the powders wet out and disperse readily.
 In this case, in-tank mixing is sufficient.
-However, well-behaved powders are a small percentage of applications; it’s more likely a process engineer faces “difficult” powder dispersion cases such as thickening agents like high-molecular weight hydrocolloids, cellulose gums, starches or proteins.
-These issues most commonly effect the personal care and cosmetics, pharmaceutical and food industries.
+However, well-behaved powders are a small percentage of applications; it’s more likely a process engineer faces “difficult” powder dispersion cases such as thickening agents like high-molecular-weight hydrocolloids, xanthan gum, cellulose gums, starches or proteins.
+These issues most commonly affect the personal care and cosmetics, pharmaceutical, and food industries.

 Two problems arise when dispersing difficult powders.
 First, the powders float, resisting efforts to wet or disperse them.
 Second, the powders clump into impenetrable sticky masses or “fish eyes” (powder lumps with a hydrated skin and dry core).
 Conventional in-tank mixing leads to long batch times, powder buildup and waste during tank cleanup.
 Traditional inline high shear rotor-stator dispersing mixers are problematic, too, due to inconsistent particle shear distribution, irreproducible results and air entrainment.